These festive sugared cranberries have so many uses! Decorate a cheesecake, top an appetizer, or add to a fruit punch or a cocktail!

 - Heat maple syrup in a small saucepan just until warm.
 If it is too hot, the berries may pop.

-- Pour over the cranberries and gently toss.
+- Pour the warm maple syrup over the cranberries and gently toss.
 Let them soak overnight in the fridge.

-- Drain in a colander and reserve the liquid to sweeten a cocktail or for another use.
+- Drain the cranberries in a colander and reserve the liquid to sweeten a cocktail, add to a smoothie or for another use.

 - Put the sugar in a small bowl, and gently toss the cranberries, a few at a time, until coated.